SciLifeLab/TIDDIT/README.md

 INSTALLATION
 ==============
-TIDDIT requires python3, cython, pysam, and Numpy.
+TIDDIT requires python3, cython, pysam, joblib, and Numpy.

 By default, tiddit will require, bwa, fermi2 and ropebwt2 for local assembly; local assembly may be disabled through the "--skip_assembly" parameter.